Modernisation of Australia’s AIP – eAIP

 • I am extremely grateful for the electronic copies of documents and charts.
 It has been a great time saver and improvement to safety having up to date information immediately at hand.
 However there are several hundreds of dollars spent by each exam candidate on just acquiring printed copies of charts, documents etc for CASA written exams when these are all already available and up to date in an EFB or any other electronic form.
 Is there any light at the end of this tunnel for digital copies of documents and charts to be able to be used in these exams?

-Matt C asked about 1 month ago
+Matt C asked 8 months ago

 Hi Matt,